sirexeclp/energy-aware-computing/report/report.md

 ![MNIST-SMALL Cumulative Energy over Time\label{fig:mnist-small-cum-energy}](fig3/mnist-small-cum-energy.pdf)

-Figure \ref{fig:mnist-small-cum-energy} shows high variance for on all power limits.
+Figure \ref{fig:mnist-small-cum-energy} shows high variance for all power limits.
 The averages over all runs are similar for all power limits and well within the expected standard deviation.